 Nadine Sandoz, grew up on a ranch and attended a courntry school.
 She has served youth, children, women, worship, and drama in local, district, and national venues.
+Launching & directing NE-SOM, Nadine has assisted people to explore their ministry calling & develop into the ministries God has for them.
 She holds degrees from Trinity Bible College and Graduate school.
 Her current studies include work on a PhD in Intercultural Studies at AGTS Evangel University.

 She serves as co-director of MA in Rural Ministry at Trinity.

 As a child of Native American missionaries, Dr. Dave spent his childhood on Indian reservations of the west and midwest.
 He has served churches in the Dakotas and Montana in the role of Youth and Music Pastor, Lead Pastor, Church Planter, Church Consultant and Interim Pastor.
 His major creative works are an equipping seminar titled, “Discover Your Ministry ID,” and the job description manual, “100 Plus Ways to Serve.”
 Dr. Dave holds degrees from Trinity Bible College, The Assemblies of God Theological Seminary, and Trinity Evangelical Seminary.
 He serves as the Director of Accelerate at Trinity Bible College and Graduate School.

 David pastors Granite Station Cowboy Church that he & his wife, Mindy, planted in 2017.
 He will graduate with his Master of Arts in Rural Ministry from Trinity Bible College and Graduate School in May.
 He serves as a Regional Director of Rural 311.
 The Brights have three grown children.